Abh1navms/Hospital-Service-Operations-Analytics-Dashboard/README.md

 The dashboard is designed from a **business + healthcare operations perspective**, focusing on **capacity planning, service bottlenecks, staff efficiency, and patient experience**.

-It is suitable for:

-* Hospital administrators
-* Operations managers
-* Healthcare analysts
-* Data analyst portfolio projects

----

 ## 🎯 Business Objectives